Europe

 Best months to visit Greece

-That said, some of you out there will probably be thinking July or August are the best months to visit Greece - and honestly, more power to you!
-It's during this time that the islands, mainland, and surrounding waters really shine.
-It just happens to get quite overwhelming for some people, meaning if you've never visited before and would prefer a calmer, less sweltering experience, April and October are your best bets.
+[tip title="July and August are spectacular — if you can handle the heat and the crowds"]Summer maximalists will argue that July and August are the best months to visit Greece — and honestly, the islands, mainland, and surrounding waters really do shine at this time.
+It just happens to get quite overwhelming for some visitors.
+If you've never been to Greece before and prefer a calmer, more comfortable introduction, April and October are the stronger choice.[/tip]

 Best time to visit Greek islands